Evolutionary and physiological drivers of phenotypic plasticity

 Petrullo, L., Ren, T., Wu, M., Boonstra, R., Palme, R., Boutin S., McAdam, A.G., Dantzer, B. Glucocorticoids coordinate changes in gut microbiome composition in wild North American red squirrels.
 Scientific Reports 12, 2605. [pdf]

-Figure from Petrullo et al., 2022, Scientific Reports.
+From Petrullo et al., 2022, Scientific Reports.
 Ecology and host biology influence gut microbiome alpha diversity via changes in host glucocorticoids.
 Structural equation model assessing direct and indirect effects of ecological and host factors on glucocorticoids (GCs) and gut microbiome alpha diversity (Chao1 richness).
 Solid black arrows represent significant positive paths; solid red arrows represent significant negative paths; dotted arrows represent non-significant paths.
 Text labels indicate standardized beta estimates (i.e., effect sizes) and significance (P < 0.05*, P < 0.01**, P < 0.001***) for each of the predicted pathways tested in the SEM.

 Read more here: